brntsllvn/brntsllvn.github.io/_posts/2018-12-17-java-classpath.md

 ## out

-I still haven't touched `-classpath`, but hopefully with the motivation above, the following stuff seems easier than just dropping you in at this point.
+I still haven't really done anything with the `-classpath` option yet (except zero it out), but hopefully with the motivation above, the following stuff seems easier than just dropping you in at this point.

 Usually folks (and IDEs) tell the compiler to deposit their `.class` files in a different directory.
-I can do this by adding the `-d` option to the compiler command:
+I can do this by adding the `-d` option to the compiler command along with a new directory called `out`:

 ```console
 $ mkdir out